-The other prophets, (PBUT) were subjected more or less to the same accusations.
+The other prophets, (peace be upon them) were subjected more or less to the same accusations.
 When their enemies could not find anything to accuse them of, they claimed that they were magicians or lunatics.
 The same position is adopted by someone bearing false witness.
-If he finds himself in an embarrassing situation and becomes aware that his evidence is rather weak, he starts searching everywhere for any possible accusation to save his face, which will never happen!
-The Qur'an has recorded a number of incidents instructing the Prophet and even gently rebuking him in such a manner that one of us would not sometimes accept to be said about him in public.
+If he finds himself in an embarrassing situation and becomes aware that his evidence is rather weak, he starts searching everywhere for any possible accusation to save his face, which will never happen.